rlivingsus/misc/standaloneBooks.md

 - Forlee, Sherwood: Walls Notebook
 - Foster, Jack: How to Get Ideas
 - Frankl, Viktor: Man's Search for Meaning
 - Freedman, Lawrence: The Future of War
+- Freeman, Brian (thrillers): Frost Easton: 1) The Night Bird
 - Frey, Dan: The Future is Yours
 - Friedman, C.S.: Feasts of Souls
 - Friedman, George: The Next 100 Years